 - World Literature Network

-I have taught or lectured on a range of modules at the School of English and the School of Languages, Cultures and Societies, including:
+I am an Associate Fellow of the Higher Education Academy and my teaching practice has been recognized for a commitment to inclusivity.
+I have taught or lectured on a range of modules across the School of English and the School of Languages, Cultures and Societies, including:

 - Prose: Reading and Interpretation,

 - Reception,Transmission and Translation: The Global Circulation of Literature

 I also acted as tutor and mentor to Onondaga high school students during my time at Cornell University, through the American Indian and Indigenous Studies Tutoring Program.

 - Postcolonial and World Literature and Cultures Reading Group (co-founder)

 - Rebecca Macklin receives Fulbright Award, University of Leeds, School of English News, June 27 2017

 - Rebecca Macklin Receives Fulbright Award, Lancaster University Alumni Talk, June 2017

 - University of Leeds student receives Fulbright for research at Cornell, CAS Cornell University, July 12 2017